mateuszstompor/kdtree/README.md

     # Check if it includes a value which you are looking for
     tree.include? 'some_value'

+    # Append
+    tree << [2, 3, 'some_value']

     # Clear an existing tree
     tree.clear

     # Retrieve data from a tree
     # Supply amount of ranges equivalent to the dimension of a tree
     tree.retrieve [0..2, -1..2]

+    # Retrieve minimal value for the dimension which a user has passed
+    tree.minimum 0

     # Check the dimension of a tree
     tree.dimension